Yes-Theory-Fam/database/README.md

 postgresql://username:password@localhost:5432/database?schema=public
 ```

-The environment variable is required for the prisma commands `migrate` and `db pull`, etc.
+The environment variable is required for the prisma commands `migrate` and `db pull`, etc. and for using the package to
+access the database.

 ## Running prisma for this package